Boys & Girls Club Of Kenosha

 Each year, one exceptional Club member is selected to be the Boys & Girls Club of Kenosha Youth of the Year, serving as an ambassador for the Club youth as well as a voice for all of our communities young people.
 Over the decades, these individuals have exemplified the Boys & Girls Club of Kenosha’s mission and are proof to the impact the Club makes in transforming and saving youths’ lives.

-Below is an excerpt from Erica’s Youth of the Year Speech on her experience at the Boys & Girls Club of Kenosha and what the Club means to her.
+Below is an excerpt from Anaya’s Youth of the Year Essay on her experience at the Boys & Girls Club of Kenosha and what the Club means to her.